openinfrastructure/openinfrastructure.github.io/content/en/blog/news/puppet-foss-offerings/index.md

 ---
-title:  "New Puppet Service Offerings!"
+title:  "New Puppet Service Offerings"
 date:   2023-02-23 12:00:00
 description: "We offer dependable Puppet expertise to help you meet your goals."
 authors: ["Gary Larizza"]